Armadale railway station, Perth

 Armadale railway station is a suburban and regional railway station, located on the South Western Railway 30 km from Perth station serving the suburbs of Armadale, Brookdale and Haynes.
 The station was reopened on 12 October 2025 after being rebuilt as part of the Byford Extension project.
-The station is on the Armadale line and will also be served by Transwa Australind services from early 2026.
+Prior to this, Armadale station served as the terminus of the Armadale line.
+The station is served by Transperth Armadale line services as well as by the Transwa Australind which resumed services on the 29 June 2026.

 History

 The original station opened on 2 May 1893 when the South Western Railway opened from Claisebrook to Pinjarra.

 On 15 July 1907, Armadale became a junction station when the Spearwood–Armadale line opened.
 This line closed on 23 January 1964.

 1990s and 2004 rebuild

 As part of the electrification of the line in the early 1990s, a new station was built with the former signal box relocated to the Armadale Tourist Centre.
 On 6 November 2004, another new, more substantial station opened slightly further north with an electrified through platform and bay platform.